 Some of the amateur films produced by society members in Vancouver transcended their creators’ modest intentions, and provide early evidence of an artistic sensibility in western Canadian cinema.
 Fortunately, these long-forgotten works have been preserved, and can be found in Canadian archival collections.

 In the late 1930s, Dorothy Fowler (1910-1963), a UBC student and film society member, met Oscar C. Burritt (1908-1974), a mainstay of the society and an avid amateur filmmaker.
 In 1939, Oscar and four other amateurs would make an impressive silent documentary entitled Stanley Park (restored and preserved by the BC Archives).
 By 1943, he was steadily employed as a cinematographer for Vancouver Motion Pictures Limited (VMP), one of the city’s pioneering production companies.
-Before long he was directing industrial films like Salmon for Food and The Herring Hunters (1945), as well as shooting and directing the documentary shorts that VMP produced under contract for the National Film Board.
+Before long he was directing industrial films like Salmon for Food and The Herring Hunters (1945), as well as shooting and directing some of the documentary shorts that VMP produced under contract for the National Film Board.
 (For example: Tomorrow’s Timber, 1944; Salmon Run, 1945; Of Japanese Descent, 1945.)

 Dorothy and Oscar married on January 10, 1942.
 Oscar’s VMP colleague Lew Parry recalled Dorothy as “something of an artiste” who was interested in “arty things, arty groups, discussions on philosophy and all that sort of thing.”
 Not unlike the collaboration of Maya Deren and Alexander Hammid on Meshes of the Afternoon, the pairing of Dorothy and Oscar brought together her sense of drama and visual style with his wit and cinematographic skill.
 Their partnership produced a few obscure but delightful treasures of Canadian independent filmmaking.